open-power/skiboot/doc/device-tree/tpm.rst

     linux,sml-base:    64-bit base address of the reserved memory allocated for firmware event log. sml stands for shared memory log.

-    linux,sml-size:    size of the memory allocated for firwmare event log.
+    linux,sml-size:    size of the memory allocated for firmware event log.

 Optional properties